kaodell/GeoXO/README.md

 This script loads county level baseline rates from the CDC wonder database and grids them to the 0.01 degree grid.
 Run remote.

 Inputs:
-- County-level and state-level baseline mortality rates for 2015-2019 from the CDC WONDER database
+- County-level and state-level baseline mortality rates for 2015-2019 from the CDC WONDER database, https://wonder.cdc.gov/ucd-icd10.html, accessed 20 Sept 2022
 - Grid for the satellite-based PM2.5 datasets
-- 2019 TIGER/Line shapefiles for counties
+- 2019 TIGER/Line shapefiles for counties, available: https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html, accessed 14 Sept 2022

 Outputs:
 - Gridded baseline mortality rates at the county level